My Iron Lung

 My Iron Lung is the third EP by the English rock band Radiohead, released on 26 September 1994 by Parlophone Records in the UK and by Capitol Records in the US.
 It was produced by Radiohead, John Leckie and Nigel Godrich.
 It marked Radiohead's first collaborations with Godrich and the artist Stanley Donwood, who have worked on every Radiohead release since.

-The EP consists of "My Iron Lung", from Radiohead's second album, The Bends (1995), plus several non-album tracks.
-Radiohead wrote "My Iron Lung" in response to the success of their debut single "Creep" (1992).
-Unsatisfied with the version they had recorded at RAK Studios in London, they used a performance recorded in May 1994 at the London Astoria.
+Radiohead recorded most of the songs during the sessions for their second album, The Bends, released the following year.
+Radiohead wrote "My Iron Lung" in response to the success of their debut single, "Creep" (1992).
+Unsatisfied with the version recorded at RAK Studios, they used an edited performance recorded in May 1994 at the London Astoria.

-My Iron Lung was released in advance of The Bends and received positive reviews.
-"My Iron Lung" was also released as a single, and reached number 24 on the UK Singles Chart.
+EMI initially released "My Iron Lung" as a single, which reached number 24 on the UK singles chart.
+The EP compiles "My Iron Lung" and its various B-sides.
+Retrospective reviews described it as a growth in Radiohead's songwriting.
+"My Iron Lung" was later included on The Bends.

 Recording

 Radiohead recorded most of the songs on My Iron Lung at RAK Studios, London, during the sessions for their second album, The Bends (1995).
-The songwriter, Thom Yorke, said the EP was "just for fans", and described it as a collection of songs that did not fit on the album rather than outtakes: "We think they're good, otherwise we wouldn't have plugged them on."
+The songwriter, Thom Yorke, said the EP was "just for fans", and described it as a collection of songs that did not fit the album rather than outtakes: "We think they're good, otherwise we wouldn't have plugged them on."
 The EP also includes an acoustic version of Radiohead's debut single, "Creep" (1992), from a performance on KROQ-FM on July 13, 1993.

-My Iron Lung marked Radiohead's first collaboration with the cover artist Stanley Donwood.
+My Iron Lung was Radiohead's first collaboration with the producer Nigel Godrich, who was assisting the producer, John Leckie, at RAK as a tape engineer.
+It was also Radiohead's first collaboration with the cover artist Stanley Donwood, whom Yorke enlisted as he was unhappy with their cover artwork.
 Donwood was not a fan of rock music, and said he took the work because he knew Yorke from their time as art students at the University of Exeter.
-The EP was also Radiohead's first collaboration with the producer Nigel Godrich, who was assisting producer John Leckie at RAK as a tape engineer.
 Donwood and Godrich have worked on every Radiohead release since.